Open University FAQ

 - Can I use the Cal Poly Recreation Center?

 Community Access enrollment is possible if space is available.
 The instructor must sign your Community Access petition indicating permission to enroll in a course or approve your request via the Course Request email form.
 You must meet the prerequisites for the courses and be prepared to show evidence to the instructor.

 A maximum of 36 units of Community Access credit and other extension credit may be applied towards a Cal Poly bachelor's degree.
 No more than 12 quarter units of approved Community Access credit may be counted if taken prior to submission of a formal study plan for a graduate degree.
-Units taken through Community Access do not count towards units taken in residence.
+Units taken through Community Access can count towards units taken in residence.

 Please consult with your tax advisor.
 You may also refer to the Extended Education Policies.

 If you submit the Petition to Withdraw/Drop after the add/drop period, you will receive a "W" (withdrawal) notation as a final grade.
 Failure to complete the withdrawal process may result in a "WU" (withdrawal unauthorized) which is equivalent to a failing grade.

 The first Tuesday or Thursday after your registration is processed, call the PolyCard Customer Service office at 756-2614 or 756-5939 to see when your PolyCard will be available.
 You will need to provide your Cal Poly email address and pay a $5 fee.
 The PolyCard Customer Service Office is open Monday - Friday, 7:30 am - 7:00 pm during the quarter or 8:00 am - 4:00 pm during breaks.